ywarezk/academeez/libs/courses/03_react/01_about-react-course/03_single-page-application/README.md

 So why navigate the user and preform an entire reload let's draw only the change.
 This created an even better user experience where the site wasn't reloaded at all.
 After the site was initially loaded all the changes including navigating to different pages, was done using Javascript.
-This gave the website a look and feel like a desktop app where every transition is immediate, and those site were coined `Single Page Applications`, Single Page cause there was one HTML loaded at the initial load (single page), and application cause those sites behaved like a desktop application
+This gave the website a look and feel like a desktop app where every transition is immediate, and those site were coined `Single Page Applications (SPA)`, Single Page cause there was one HTML loaded at the initial load (single page), and application cause those sites behaved like a desktop application

 ## The problem

+Drawing entire screens using Javascript is not such a simple task.
+Javascript does give us the tools we need to change the screen via the `dom` which we could access with the `document` object.
+But we are talking about drawing entire screens with Javascript, and using the `document` api to draw entire screens will be challenging.

+## First generation single page application frameworks

+To help developers overcome the challenge of creating an `SPA`, `SPA` frameworks emerged, where the first one was released in 2009 by google and was called [AngularJS](https://angularjs.org/), little after more frameworks like [Ember](https://emberjs.com/), and [Backbone](https://backbonejs.org/) was released.